ComputerSmoke/wizInt/README.md

-wizInt is a work-in-progress programming language.
+wizInt is a work-in-progress programming language. wizInt.py is its interpreter.